mishachepi/obsidian-anytype-sync/README.md

 - change type of Anytype object by syncing change type_key in Obsidian and sync
 - Add better multi-space support
 - Sync only selected properties (specify it in settings)
-- Security audit (seeking someone with React expertise)
+- Security audit (seeking someone with good typescript expertise)

 ## Installation